-Prior to the ACA most plans were guarantee renewable, which means if a company left a state, they would still service the clients they had in that state.
+Prior to the ACA, most plans were guaranteed renewable, which means if a company left a state, they would still service the clients they had in that state.
 Now if a carrier leaves a state or even a county, the insured needs to find a new plan.
 Many Americans will find themselves looking for their fourth plan in four years.

 Americans will have fewer choices in many markets.
 Not only are many carriers leaving the market, 16 of the 23 Co-Ops that were created under the Affordable Care Act have now been shut down, further reducing competition.
 The lack of competition coupled with the carriers financial losses will result in higher premiums for all.